-There is also the option to use HMRC data instead of employment references, so long as the guidance that accompanies the HMRC Employment Verification template is followed.
-The current guidance and HMRC Employment Verification template should be requested from the airport ID security team by email to glaidreferencing@glasgowairport.com prior to starting.
+There is also, as per previous, the option to use HMRC data instead of employment references, so long as the guidance that accompanies the HMRC Employment Verification template is followed.
+The current guidance and HMRC Employment Verification template should be requested from the airport ID security team by email to glasgowairport.com prior to starting.